RomanosTrechlis/go-retrieve/README.md

 - [x] allow for specification of the directory for downloaded content
 - [ ] check for cyclical dependencies
 - [ ] add github actions
+- [ ] diff between files to download and local
+- [ ] destroy into config command